 A little about Caleb

-I resonate with the intellectual tradition many Mormons have aspired to such as Joseph Smith, BH Roberts, James E. Talmage, Henry Eyring, Stephen L. Richards, Hugh Nibley, Neil A. Maxwell, and others — each in their own unique way.
+I resonate with the intellectual tradition many Mormons have aspired to such as Joseph Smith, BH Roberts, James E. Talmage, Henry Eyring, Stephen L. Richards, Hugh Nibley, Hugh B. Brown, Neil A. Maxwell, and others — each in their own unique way.
 While I wouldn’t compare myself to the capabilities of those individuals, I share in their aspirations focused on a commitment to truth:

 …in this Church you don’t have to believe anything that isn’t true.